Another Word For ABILITY

 Noun : (geography, astronomy, countable) The angular distance north or south from a planet's equator, measured along the meridian of that particular point.

-Noun : (geography) An imaginary line (in fact a circumference) around a planet running parallel to the planet's equator.
+Noun : (geography) An imaginary line (in the form of a circumference) around a planet running parallel to the planet's equator.

 school

-Noun : (Canada, US) An institution dedicated to teaching and learning; an educational institution.
+Noun : (India, Canada, US) An institution dedicated to teaching and learning; an educational institution.

-Noun : (Britain) An educational institution providing primary and secondary education, prior to tertiary education (college or university).
+Noun : (British) An educational institution providing primary and secondary education, prior to tertiary education (college or university).

 aptitudes